17 Mar 17:

 Drew cut lines for breasthook.
 I suppose you could cut from the top or bottom, depending on your saw.
 My intent was to cut it a bit wide and finish it to fit with a rasp and plane....stay tuned for breaking news.

 I cut the port side line and the fit looked good.
-I wanted to cut outside the starboard side line to leave it a little proud for fitting the breasthook....well when I spun it around on the cutting table I cut on the wrong side of the line!
+I wanted to cut outside the starboard side line to leave it a little proud for fitting the breasthook....well I moved the spacing the wrong way and I cut on the wrong side of the line!
 Moaning chair time.
 Looks like I need to adjust for the sweep a little as well.

 5 minute epoxy in our future?